named-data/PyNDN2/INSTALL.md

 * Optional: trollius (for asyncio in Python <= 3.2)
 * Optional: Protobuf (for the ProtobufTlv converter)
 * Optional: Sphinx (to make documentation)
+* Optional: pytest, mock and gevent (for running unit tests)

 Following are the detailed steps for each platform to install the prerequisites.